-That first roll over . . . for many babies it is the first big milestone, the first thing to write in the baby book, the first time parents really witness their baby taking control of his body.
-Did you know that there are countless mini milestones that lead to this momentous event?
+That first roll over . . . for many babies, it is the first big milestone, the first thing to write in the baby book, the first time parents really witness their baby taking control of his body.
+Did you know that countless mini-milestones lead to this momentous event?

 Around Four Months

-Of course, there are the fluke roll-overs that happen accidentally because the baby shifts her weight a certain way while in a certain position or a reflex kicks in at the right time to make it happen.
+Of course, there are the fluke roll-overs.
+These happen accidentally because baby shifts her weight a certain way while in a certain position, or a reflex kicks in at the right time to make it happen.
 These early roll overs are usually involuntary and unexpected and often don’t happen again until closer to four months.
 As a pediatric occupational therapist working in the Neonatal Intensive Care Unit, I see newborn babies roll over once in a while.
-I recently witnessed a roll-over from a three-week-old-baby who was just trying to fidget around a little bit and suddenly she flipped on her back, right up against the window of the incubator.
+I recently witnessed a roll-over from a three-week-old-baby who was trying to fidget around a little bit, and suddenly she flipped on her back, right up against the window of the incubator.

 Milestones Leading to the First Intentional Baby Roll Over

-The second mini milestone that contributes to the skill of rolling over is mini push-ups.
-When babies are lying in tummy time, they will begin to push their upper body up and lift their head to a 45 or 90 degree angle.
-These mini push-ups develop strength through baby’s shoulders and upper body and start to create segmentation between their upper body and lower body.
-Upper body strength and the ability to activate muscles of the upper body are important skills in rolling over.
+The second mini-milestone that contributes to the skill of rolling over is mini push-ups.
+When babies are lying in tummy time, they will begin to push their upper body up and lift their head to a 45 or 90-degree angle.
+These mini push-ups develop strength through baby’s shoulders and upper body and create segmentation between their upper and lower body.
+Upper body strength and the ability to activate the upper body’s muscles are important skills in rolling over.

 Around the same time, babies will start to develop an awareness and curiosity about the world around them.
-As babies’ vision comes into focus and they are able to see objects and people across the room and visually focus and track, they are more interactive and interested.
+As babies’ vision comes into focus and they can see objects and people across the room and visually focus and track, they are more interactive and interested.
 This interest in their little world contributes to the purposeful roll-over, as babies often roll to get a better view of something or get closer to a toy that interests them.
-You can consider this new visual skill as a mini milestone along the road to the first roll.
+You can consider this new visual skill as a mini-milestone along the road to the first roll.

 6 Ways to Encourage Your Baby to Roll Over